yans0ng/object_tracking/README.md

 ## Introduction
-"tracker.py" is a program that tracks the object given the first location of bounding box.
-This program is written for the final project of ELEN 4830 Digital Image Processing (Spring 2017).
+This project originiates from the final project of Digital Image Processing at Columbia University (ELEN 4830 Spring 2017).
+Our object tracking is based on computing the similarity between target image (average of previous bounding boxes) and the sub-images (sampled randoming around previous object location).

 ## Contributors
-* Chen, Yan-Song  Columbia University
+* Hung-Shih Lin,  Columbia University
-* Lin, Hung-Shih  Columbia University
+* Yan-Song Chen,  Columbia University

 ## Contents
+* tracker.py

-1. tracker.py: the main program that interects with the Siamese network model and video file.
+The main program that interects with the Siamese network model and video file.

+* siamese_network.py

-2. siamese_network.py: construct the architecture of Siamese network.
+Constructs the architecture of Siamese network.

 ## Running the program
 1. "tracker.py" is the only source file that need to be execute.
 Before running